Pordoi Pass is one of the highest roads of the Dolomites

-Passo Pordoi (Pordoijoch) is a high mountain pass at an elevation of 2.239m (7,346ft) above the sea level, located in the Dolomites in the Alps, between the Sella group in the north and the Marmolada group in the south, in Italy.
-The pass is traversed by the SR48 road.
+Passo Pordoi is a high mountain pass at an elevation of 2.242m (7,355ft) above the sea level, located on the boundary of Trentino in the region Trentino-Alto Adige/Südtirol and the Province of Belluno in the region Veneto, in Italy.

 Set high in the Dolomites mountain range, in the Alps, between the Sella group in the north and the Marmolada group in the south, the road to the summit, also known as Pordoijoch, is totally paved.
 It’s called Strada Statale 48 (Strada Statale delle Dolomite).

 Tucked away on the northern part of the country, the pass is 15.6 km (9.69 miles) long, running east-west from Arabba to Canazei.
 It is one of the 4 passes of the Dolomites Road, built in the beginning of the 20th century to link Bolzano with Cortina, and encourage the development of tourism in the Ladin valleys.